fastrgv/AdaGate/README.md

 **ver 6.0.6 -- 30nov16**

 * Improved linux build scripts.
-Omitted one failed OS-X script.
+Omitted one failed OSX script.
 * Now uses an improved interface binding Ada to SFML audio.
 * Now using SFML 2.4.1.
 * Replaced the most graphically-demanding fragment shader in order to allow AdaGate to run on cheaper Intel embedded graphics chips, such as might be found on economical laptops and mini-desktop computers.
-* Updated OS-X bundling.
+* Updated OSX bundling.

 **ver 6.0.5 -- 6nov16**